A person playing a micro simulation

 Conflict resolution: promise vs. capacity

-Across three decision points you will practise opening a tense meeting without assigning blame, moving from entrenched positions to collaborative problem-solving, and attempting to prevent the same conflict from recurring.
-Concepts covered include interest-based negotiation, the Ladder of Inference, Conditions of Satisfaction, and the Tit-for-Tat cooperation strategy.
+You will practise opening a tense meeting without assigning blame, moving the room from entrenched positions to collaborative problem-solving, and preventing the same fight from recurring.
+Interest-based negotiation sits at the centre of the feedback, alongside the Ladder of Inference.

 Play the conflict resolution micro business simulation